Most of my therapy services are offered to adults, 20 years and older.

 If you’re like most people, no single section on this list of areas of focus fit your exact situation perfectly.
 That’s because we are all multifaceted, complex individuals, who almost certainly have more than one area in our lives that we would like to work on and address.

-Rest assured that I am happy to work with individuals on a variety of issues, and together, we can work to tailor my therapy services to create a customized treatment plan that addresses all your unique needs.
+I am happy to work with individuals on a variety of issues, and together, we can work to tailor my therapy services to create a customized treatment plan that addresses all your unique needs.